 upon the written order of a physician, clinical psychologist, clinical social

-worker, clinical professional counselor, or registered nurse with supervisory responsibilities.
+worker, clinical professional counselor, advanced practice psychiatric nurse, or registered nurse with supervisory responsibilities.
 No restraint

 shall be ordered unless the physician, clinical psychologist, clinical social

-worker, clinical professional counselor, or registered nurse with supervisory responsibilities, after personally
+worker, clinical professional counselor, advanced practice psychiatric nurse, or registered nurse with supervisory responsibilities, after personally

 observing and examining the recipient, is clinically satisfied that the use of

 restraint is justified to prevent the recipient from causing physical harm to

 himself or others.
 In no event may restraint continue for longer than 2 hours

 unless within that time period a nurse with supervisory responsibilities, advanced practice psychiatric nurse, or a